How much does a wedding cost?

 You’ve budgeted for the venue, the room for your wedding night, the honeymoon, but what about an early flight it might mean an extra night near your airport?
-And arrangements for your wedding party, make sure this is clearly communicated are you paying for the Best Man’s room or is he?
+Think about arrangements for your wedding party too.
+Make sure this is clearly communicated are you paying for the Best Man’s room or is he?
 Plan this into the budget, as it could equally add an extra few hundred pounds!

 10. Beauty Treatments

 Producing the best version of yourself doesn’t always start the day before!
 Some couples opt for weightloss programs, gym memberships, teeth whitening/straightening treatments.
 It all adds up over the course of a few months.
 Not to mention on the day and before before the day, chances are you’ll be looking to invest in some additional beauty treatments.
 And if you have bridesmaids, you may be expected to pay for their hair and make-up too.
 100% recommend getting in the pros if your budget allows it, so to make sure it does, factor it in from day 1!

 The Wedding Budget List